kcamcam/Binary-Converter/README.md

-# Binary-Converter
+### Binary-Converter
-Convert from and to Binary, Octal, Decimal or Hex.
+Convert from and to:
+- Binary
+- Octal
+- Decimal
+- Hex